-Following the opening of the 43-mile first segment in August 2017, SMART is working to extend service south to Larkspur.
-Service to Larkspur is expected to begin in 2019.
-The city of Novato will also see service to a downtown station in 2019.
+Following the opening of the 43-mile first segment in August 2017, SMART extended service to Larkspur and downtown Novato in December 2019.
 There are also plans to extend service north from the Sonoma County Airport station to Windsor, Healdsburg and Cloverdale.

 SMART features two- and three-car trains powered by clean diesel engines reaching a top speed of 79 mph.

 Including stops, SMART's travel speed averages about 40 mph, covering the Santa Rosa-San Rafael corridor in about one hour.

 SMART’s start marks the return of passenger rail service to Sonoma and Marin counties for the first time since the 1950s.

 The SMART corridor also will feature a bicycle/pedestrian path running alongside the rail tracks.
 This pathway will be developed in phases.